Cyberpunk 2077 romance guide: how to romance Judy, Panam, and more

 Judy romance good ending

-There’s been some confusion about how to get the good ending with Judy, rather than the altogether more miserable one that a great many players seem to be ending up with.
+There’s been some confusion about how to get the good ending with Judy, rather than the altogether more miserable ones that a great many players seem to be ending up with.

-The key decision relates to the outcome of the main storyline, and your chosen way of “dealing” with Johnny Silverhand.
-When the choice arrives, you must let Panam and her family help you against Arasaka.
+The key decision relates to the big choice you make in the final main quest, and your chosen way of “dealing” with Johnny Silverhand.
+When the choice arrives, you must let Panam and her family help you against Arasaka, which is only possible if you’ve completed all of Panam’s quests and side jobs before embarking on the final quest.
 This is the solution to Johnny that allows you to keep V’s body.
-If you take this path, you’ll be able to continue your romantic relationship with Judy, and things will end on a far more positive note.
+If you take this path, you’ll be able to continue your romantic relationship with Judy beyond the boundaries of Night City, and things will end on a far more positive note.

 Panam romance guide